zli119/Document/README.md

 # Document_Classify
-# A program that reads documents of every kind, gueses what the contents are and creates index of documents.
+# A program that reads documents of every kind, guesses what the contents are and creates index of documents.

 Run this project:
-run "documentClassify.java"
+run  /src/main/java/com/utpe/dataProcess/DocumentClassifier.java
+training data Set folder      /src/test/data/20news-bydate-train/

 ### 1. target

 An application can read files, guesses what the contents are and creates and index of documents.
-(1) Open a folder, it will classify the documents automatically (2) The Classifier could continue to update
+(1) Open a folder, the classifier will classify the documents automatically (2) The Classifier could continue to update
 (3) Store the Classifier and dataset into database